RaresCon/TCP-UDP-Server/README.md

 ## **Things to improve** ##

-I could do some things in a better way, such as the storing of topics by a hash of the name instead of an id, other commands for the client and the server to have more control over the data and information.
+I could implement other commands for the client and the server to have more control over the data and information.
 These would come in a later update, so stay tuned.

 ---
 ## **Copy-Right 2023** ##